 Once your requirements are entered, you can analyze them with our built-in reports and dashboards.

-- Requirements Missing Test Cases Traceability – This shows you how many requirements you have that have no test cases.
+- Requirements Missing Test Cases Traceability – This shows you the number of requirements that have no test cases.

-- Requirements Missing Test Cases Traceability by Folder – This shows you how many requirements you have that have no test cases and separates this by folder.
+- Requirements Missing Test Cases Traceability by Folder – This shows you the number of requirements that have no test cases, organized into folders.

-- Requirements Trending by Status Last 30 days – This shows you how many requirements you have, by status, over the past 30 days.
+- Requirements Trending by Status Last 30 days – This shows you the number of requirements over the past 30 days by status.
 This is used for determining how quickly items are being approved, estimated, etc.

 - Requirements by Assignee, Project, Status – This graphs the requirements by assignee, identifying how many items are assigned to each team member.
-You can drill down on the charts and summarized information to view the details of each Requirement.
-This can be run for a single project or all projects and can hide closed items if desired.
+You can drill down on the charts and summarize information to view the details of each Requirement.
+This can be run for a single project or all projects, and can hide closed items if desired.

 - Requirements by Project, Status, Group, Subgroup – If you elect to use groups and subgroups, this report can analyze your requirements by those groups and subgroups within project and status.
 For example, you could use group to signify your product line name and subgroup as modules within the product line.
 By linking these to each requirement, you can analyze the information at that level.

-- Requirements by Status, Group, Subgroup – Similar to the prior report, this report aggregates the information by status, rolling up multiple projects into one report when run for all projects.
+- Requirements by Status, Group, Subgroup – Similarly to the Requirements by Project, Status, Group, Subgroup Report, this report aggregates the information by status, rolling up multiple projects into one report when run for all projects.

-- Requirements by Status, Projects – Similar to the prior report, this ignores grouping and subgrouping and analyzes the requirements by status then project.
+- Requirements by Status, Projects – Similarly to the Requirements by Project, Status, Group, Subgroup Report, this report ignores grouping and subgrouping and analyzes the requirements by status, then project.

-- Requirements with Detail – is accessible via the Reports tab / Ad-hoc Detail.
-From here, choose the Requirements Report and then choose a filter to restrict the items shown on the report, the fields to show on the report, and the sort order.
+- Requirements with Detail – This report is accessible via the Reports tab / Ad-hoc Detail.
+From here, choose the Requirements Report and then choose a filter to restrict the items and fields shown on the report and the sort order.
 You can also choose to send the report to others via email by entering a list of email addresses, separated by semicolons.

 - Ad-hoc summary report can be accessed by clicking the Reports tab / Ad-hoc Summary.
 From here, choose Requirement Summary.
 This report analyzes the number of requirements you have, grouped by any fields you desire.
 This report is excellent for preparing for meetings where you are discussing the progress of your release.